 Budget way more than you thought.
 The rule is simple: take fewer clothes and budget more.
 Museums are expensive in The Netherlands, so is the accommodation, food, and transport.

 Another budget one.
-Hostels are not cheap in The Netherlands, in fact, they are still expensive.
-Oftentimes they take advantage of the popularity of the season, so in Amsterdam, it happens often that you pay 50 euros or more for a night.
-It is still cheaper than most hotels and apartments though.
-For Europe the idea is; the more East you are, the cheaper it gets.
+Hostels are not cheap in The Netherlands; in fact, they are still expensive.
+Often they take advantage of the popularity of the season, so in Amsterdam, it often happens that you pay 50 euros or more for a night.
+It is still cheaper than most hotels and apartments, though.
+For Europe, the idea is; the more East you are, the cheaper it gets.

 47. Hide your important stuff

-Do not leave your wallet or other important stuff easily accessible in outer pockets of a backpack.
-This might sound obvious, but there are still many people who do have their important stuff placed there.
+Do not leave your wallet or other valuable stuff easily accessible in outer pockets of a backpack.
+This might sound obvious, but there are still many people who do have their important things placed there.

-Take cash when you need it, but don’t walk around with a bunch of money.
+Take cash when you need it, but don’t walk around with a hundreds of euros in your pocket.

 49. Don’t rush

 Be flexible.
 Don’t rush through a country.
 No country.
 In The Netherlands, don’t think you have seen the country if you’ve been to Amsterdam for two days.
-My country has so much more to offer.
-Also, don’t try to squeeze 10 countries in 10 days.
-Europe is small but too big and way to diverse for that.
+My country has so much more to offer than that.
+Also, don’t try to squeeze ten countries in 10 days.
+Europe is small but too big and way too diverse for that.